-Section 55 of the Act currently exempts councils from the normal tendering requirements for purchasing, when a council buys goods or services through a bulk contract arranged by the State Contracts Control Board or the equivalent commonwealth agency.
+In relation to tendering, section 55 of the Act currently exempts councils from the normal tendering requirements for purchasing when a council buys goods or services through a bulk contract arranged by the State Contracts Control Board or the equivalent Commonwealth agency.
 Procurement through these agencies has been specifically recognised in the Act, because the State Contracts Control Board and equivalent agencies follow their own rigorous tendering and probity requirements before making contracts available to other government bodies.
 It would be a nonsense to then require effectively the same process that has been undertaken by the State Contracts Control Board to be replicated by local councils, as would be required were the exempting provision not available.